walles/nodecode/README.md

   - Output tuple values as tuples
   - Make sure the generated code contains no forward references
   - Make main return the right value
+- Implement converting Node Code to an internal node system object